 Previously, Brian directed a range of health policy research studies and analyses in the Research and Evaluation unit, where he developed and managed projects to bridge the research and policy worlds.
 Most notably, he helped support work that contributed to the policy debates around the design and implementation of the Affordable Care Act.
 He also served as program officer on the RWJF Synthesis Project, which supports researchers to synthesize complex research findings on perennial health policy questions for the policy community.

 Brian joined the Foundation in 2006, after serving as a research associate at the Petris Center on Health Care Markets and Consumer Welfare at the University of California, Berkeley.
 At Berkeley, he served as an Agency for Healthcare Research and Quality (AHRQ) predoctoral fellow.
 He also worked as a research assistant/programmer at Mathematica Policy Research.

-Quinn holds a PhD in health services and policy analysis from the University of California, Berkeley, and a BA in economics from Colby College in Maine.
+Brian holds a PhD in health services and policy analysis from the University of California, Berkeley, and a BA in economics from Colby College in Maine.
 His training includes a certificate of study from the London School of Economics and Political Science.
-He has written and presented extensively on health and health care reform.
-Born in New Hampshire, Quinn resides in Peapack-Gladstone, N.J., with his wife, Tacy, an acquisitions editor for Pearson publishing, and their sons, Charlie and Teddy.
-In his leisure time, he enjoys cooking, skiing, traveling, and rooting for any Boston sports team.
+He has written and presented extensively on health and healthcare reform.
+He also serves as the chair of the N.J. advisory board of the Trust for Public Land and as a member of the Peapack-Gladstone Environmental Commission.